tock/libtock-rs/build_scripts/README.md

       $ LIBTOCK_PLATFORM=microbit_v2 cargo build --target thumbv7em-none-eabi --release
       ```

-   2. Set the `LINKER_FLASH` and `LINKER_RAM` environment variables which
+   2. Set the `LIBTOCK_LINKER_FLASH` and `LIBTOCK_LINKER_RAM` environment
-      specify the starting addresses of flash and RAM memory, respectively.
-This
+      variables which specify the starting addresses of flash and RAM memory,
-      allows you to customize where exactly the compiled app must be placed in
+      respectively.
+This allows you to customize where exactly the compiled app
-      flash and RAM.
-For example, to build for common Cortex-M4 platforms you
+      must be placed in flash and RAM.
+For example, to build for common
-      might run:
+      Cortex-M4 platforms you might run:

       ```bash
-      $ LINKER_FLASH=0x00040000 LINKER_RAM=0x20008000 cargo build --target thumbv7em-none-eabi --release
+      $ LIBTOCK_LINKER_FLASH=0x00040000 LIBTOCK_LINKER_RAM=0x20008000 cargo build --target thumbv7em-none-eabi --release
       ```